 This article is structured as follows: First we describe the implementation details of the algorithm from bridgesampling; second, we illustrate the functionality of the package using a simple Bayesian t-test example where posterior samples are obtained via JAGS.
-In this section, we also explain a heuristic to obtain the function that computes the log of the unnormalized posterior density in JAGS; third, we describe in more detail the interface to Stan which enables
+In this section, we also explain a heuristic to obtain the function that computes the log of the unnormalized posterior density in JAGS; third, we describe in more detail the interface to Stan which enables an even more automatized computation of the marginal likelihood.
+Fourth, we illustrate use of the Stan interface with two well-known examples from the Bayesian model selection literature.

-$^{^{1}}$ We thank Ben Goodrich for adding the stanreg method to our package and Perry de Valpine for his help implementing the nimble support.
+1We thank Ben Goodrich for adding the stanreg method to our package.